 - In Daredevil, the hero is incapacitated by loud noises briefly a few times.

 - In Man of Steel, Clark Kent suffered from his Super Senses growing up and had to train to focus them.
 Superman takes advantage of the fact that General Zod and his followers have not had time to train their senses by damaging the helmets they use to filter light and sound.
+Zod is initially overwhelmed, but manages to adapt fairly quickly thanks to his military training and sheer force of will.

 - Pacific Rim: single-highhandedly piloting Jaegers causes this, resulting in nosebleeds.
 For this reason Jaegers are mostly piloted by at least 2 people.